Teaching and Learning: Instructor and Student Responsibilities

 2. Instructors must provide a course syllabus to enrolled students during the first week of classes.
 This syllabus may be in written or electronic form and should contain information that students need to know in order to complete the course to the best of their abilities.
 The Syllabus Policy describes the required and recommended content of a syllabus (for example, course description and objectives, academic and conduct expectations, attendance policy, special attendance requirements, university policies related to teaching and learning).

 3. The instructor must inform the class in a timely manner if changes to the syllabus information are made.

 4. Instructors are encouraged to update the Course Guide to help students make decisions about course registration.

 D. Provide students with access to and feedback on their work

 1. To help students achieve the course objectives to the best of their abilities, instructors are responsible for regularly evaluating student work, returning student work with clear and constructive feedback, and clarifying this feedback as needed.
 So that the student can benefit from this feedback, evaluations should be communicated to the student promptly.

-2. Instructors are required to provide written feedback to their students by the end of the sixth week to enable students to assess their progress in the course prior to the deadline for withdrawing from the course at the end of the eighth week of the term.
+2. Instructors are required to provide written feedback to their students by the end of the eighth week to enable students to assess their progress in the course prior to the deadline for withdrawing from the course at the end of the tenth week of the term.